junlarsen/watchtower/README.md

 }
 ```

+## Why does this project exist?

+I manage multiple AWS accounts for various projects and clients.
+I like to have some visibility into the costs of these
+accounts, but I don't want to log into each account to check costs.
+I was also not interested in setting up AWS Budgets
+for each account, as I don't have full ownership of all the accounts.

 ## License

 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more information.